apache/flagon/site/_docs/stack/index.md

 You can now start generating behavioral log data from your page, or through your browser.
 To view these logs, you can either utilize our [example logging server](https://github.com/apache/incubator-flagon-useralejs/tree/master/example) and log to file, or you can log directly to our Elastic backend.
 For complete instructions, see the [README](https://github.com/apache/incubator-flagon/tree/master/docker)
 ### Building and Using the Elastic Backend

 [Apache Flagon](https://github.com/apache/incubator-flagon) utilizes an Elastic stack for transforming, indexing, and storing log data.
-With Elastic, you'll not only have the ability to search and query log dat, but you'll also be able to monitor it and visualize it through Kibana.
+With Elastic, you'll not only have the ability to search and query log data, but you'll also be able to monitor it and visualize it through Kibana.

 To build our single-node Elastic instance, **first clone our [Docker repo](https://github.com/apache/incubator-flagon/tree/master/docker)**.
 Note that for production-level deployments, you should probably check out our [Kubernetes build](https://github.com/apache/incubator-flagon/tree/master/kubernetes) and our [guide for scaling]({{ '/docs/stack/scaling' | prepend: site.baseurl }})).